PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ![018_chr_function](./images/018_chr_function.PNG)

-## Images
+### Monochrome Images

 A very basic screen can be conceptualised as a matrix of white LEDs.
 In the simplest example below, each white LED in the matrix has its own digital signal that is either "off" or "on":

 ![020_screen](./images/020_screen.PNG)

 A monochrome image can be displayed on this screen by turning a subset of white LEDs "on", which recall is mapped to 1.
 The rest of the white LEDs are "off", which recall is mapped to 0.
-If we have a look in more detail at a single character on the screen, we see that each character has 40 pixels that are grouped into 5 columns and 8 rows:
+If a single character on the screen is examined in more detail, notice that each character has 40 pixels that are grouped into 5 columns and 8 rows:

 ![023_image](./images/023_image.PNG)